Azure/azure-sdk-tools/tools/tsp-client/README.md

 ### convert

 Convert an existing swagger specification to a TypeSpec project.
 This command should only be run once to get started working on a TypeSpec project.
 TypeSpec projects will need to be optimized manually and fully reviewed after conversion.
 When using this command a path or url to a swagger README file is required through the `--swagger-readme` flag.
-Highly suggested to leverage TypeSpec built-in libraries with standarded patterns and templates, which will cause discrepancy between the generated TypeSpec and original swagger.
-If you really don't want this intended discrepancy, add `--fully-compatible` flag.
+By default, the converted TypeSpec project will leverage TypeSpec built-in libraries with standard patterns and templates (highly recommended), which will cause discrepancies between the generated TypeSpec and original swagger.
+If you really don't want this intended discrepancy, add `--fully-compatible` flag to generate a TypeSpec project that is fully compatible with the swagger.

 ### compare